ghcjs/ghcjs-build/README.rst

 Updating ghcjs-build-refs
 ====

-By default ghcjs-build will use ghcjs-build-refs to select which commits to use for the various git repositories.
+By default ghcjs-build will use `ghcjs-build-refs <http://github.com/ghcjs/ghcjs-build-refs/>`_ to select which commits to use for the various git repositories.
 This helps us get a set of commits that are compatible.

-If you want to try out the very latest version of all the varsious repositories then edit 'stage0_ghc.sh and uncomment the section labeled 'Updating ghc-build-refs'.
+If you want to try out the very latest version of all the varsious repositories then edit 'stage0_ghc.sh' and uncomment the section labeled 'Updating ghc-build-refs'.

 Then run 'vagrant up' as normal.